 Today it’s easiest to find durian varieties that originated elsewhere, but the Philippines actually led the way on durian breeding.

 If you can believe it, we would not have such delicacies as D24 or Musang King without a little breakthrough that happened at the Lamao Experiment Station around 1914.

-It involves a white guy who loved durian.
+It involves a Swedish man who loved durian.
 Also some colonial squabbles.

 After the United States

-occupied liberated the Philippines from Spanish rule following the Spanish-American War, they sent botanists from the USDA Bureau of Plant Industry to survey how to best exploit develop Philippines agricultural resources.
+occupied liberated the Philippines from Spanish rule following the Spanish-American War of , they sent botanists from the USDA Bureau of Plant Industry to survey how to best exploit develop Philippines agricultural resources.

-One guy, Peter Jansen Wester (who was, if you can believe it, originally Swedish), became interested in durian.
-In 1914, he published Recent Experiments in shield budding tropical fruits at the Lamao experiment station.
+At the time, there was a Swedish man working as a plant breeder at the USDA Research plot in Miami, Florida.
+In 1914, he published Recent Experiments in Shield Budding Tropical Fruits at the Lamao Experiment Station.
 This is the first reference to anyone grafting durian that I have been able to find.